rehierl/metalsmith-doctoc-cheerio/readme.md

   //- if hMin or hMax are given, they will override hSelector
   //- hSelector is what will be used to find the heading tags
   hSelector: 'h1, h2, h3, h4, h5, h6',

+  //- use this value to specify a cheerio context in which to
+  //  look for heading tags.
+  //- e.g. use '*' to search the whole document
+  //- e.g. use '#id' to only search the element marked with the
+  //  specified id value.
+  hContext: '*',

   //- string function(string)
   //- this function will be used to calculate a missing id: